andremvsramos/42_Webserv/README.md

 ##### Project Application

 For this project, we extensively discussed Chunked Transfer Encoding (CTE).
 There was debate about its availability in base NGINX, which HTTP version supports it, and in what form.
 Multiple sources claim that CTE is available in HTTP/1.1, but only for chunked responses (which we don't generate in our project), while others imply it's available for both responses and requests.
 Some references suggest that although HTTP/1.1 allows it, base NGINX doesn't and requires additional modules to be installed.
-Or you can disable CTE handling directly on a NGINX configuration file.
+Or you can disable CTE handling directly on an NGINX configuration file.
 Additionally, some results indicate that when HTTP/1.1 receives a chunked request, it forwards it to HTTP/1.0 to handle unexpected behavior.

 To meet a requirement of the project, which mandates that chunked requests be unchunked and decoded, we've provided a Python script (`chunker.py`) to generate chunked requests.
 We couldn't find a way to generate them locally using a browser, hence the need for the script.
 We've implemented a simple handler that, upon receiving a chunked request, waits until the full request is received, decodes the hexadecimal values, and sends a simple `200 OK` response to the script.
 This is a hardcoded example serving as a proof of concept since we rarely encounter chunked requests in normal scenarios.